ikpardo/ehuweborria/content/en/home/about.md

 widget: about

 # Activate this widget? true/false
-active: true
+active: false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 10
+weight: 20

-title: A brief introduction
+title: Biography

 # Choose the user profile to display
 # This should be the username (folder name) of a profile in your `content/authors/` folder.
 # See https://wowchemy.com/docs/get-started/#introduce-yourself
-author: group
+author: admin
 ---